gin66/FastAccelStepper/extras/doc/usage.md

 ```
 #include "FastAccelStepper.h"
-#include "AVRStepperPins.h" // Only required for AVR controllers

 #define dirPinStepper    5
 #define enablePinStepper 6
 #define stepPinStepper   9

-// If using an AVR device use the definitons provided in AVRStepperPins
-//    stepPinStepper1A
-//
-// or even shorter (for 2560 the correct pin on the chosen timer is selected):
-//    stepPinStepperA

 FastAccelStepperEngine engine = FastAccelStepperEngine();
 FastAccelStepper *stepper = NULL;